-Administrative Regulations deal, not with governance, but with the day-to-day operations of the district and are the venue of the superintendent.
+Administrative Regulations deal, not with governance, but with the day-to-day operations of the district and are the responsibility of the superintendent.
+Although their creation is delegated to the superintendent, the board may wish a periodic review of these regulations when changes occur.
 These policies should be divided into broad topic areas.
 Most district policy manuals are divided into sections by topic area, e.g., School District Organization, School Board, Administration, Support Services, Personnel, Instruction, Students, and Community Relations, or something similar, so this task may already have been accomplished.

 About each broad section, ask the question “What information or assurance would we need to feel confident that the district is in compliance with the policies in this section and that the policies are in alignment with our "ends" policies?”
 Take into consideration information that the board already receives, such as audit reports, student discipline reports, reports on student dropout rates, yearly budgets, school report cards, standardized test score results, etc. Always keep in mind the cost in staff time that information gathering will require and temper your requests for information with an eye toward cost effectiveness and staff workloads.

 For each broad topic area, put in writing exactly what the board is going to require from staff in the way of assurance that the district is in compliance with board policies.
 For some districts, or in some policy areas, this may be as little as certification by the superintendent that the district is in compliance.
 For other districts, or in more sensitive topic areas, this may require hard data.

 Establish a yearly agenda calendar